sjjgh/Netmob23/README.md

 # Temporal and Spatial Analysis of Mobile App Data

 This repository contains a backup of the **NetMob23 Project**, presented at the **NetMob 2023 Conference** in Spain.
-The [project report](https://github.com/sjjgh/Netmob23/blob/main/Netmob23_Report.pdf) and my [personal notes](https://github.com/sjjgh/Netmob23/blob/main/EMD_notes.pdf) are available in this repository.
+The Codes, [project report](https://github.com/sjjgh/Netmob23/blob/main/Netmob23_Report.pdf) and my [personal notes](https://github.com/sjjgh/Netmob23/blob/main/EMD_notes.pdf) are available in this repository.

 ## About the Challenge